bevyengine/bevy_editor_prototypes/design-book/src/general-patterns.md

 ## Editors

-- Editor views such as 3D scene/2D scene, where exact coordinates matter, should have a grid background (In a 3d context this means the "ground" plane.)
+- Editor views such as 3D scene/2D scene, where exact coordinates matter, should have a grid background.
+In a 3d context this means the "ground" plane.